ivan2348/Midi-arduino-based-DRSSTC-interupter./documentation.md

 Make sure to shield the interupter with foil tape or metal enclosure and you can also put a ferrite bead around the wire going to the tesla coil if you are using a regular wire as well as an optocoupler at the tesla coil.
 As stated before a fiber optic connection is preffered due too complete isolation and no need for ferrite beads or extra optocouplers.

+# UI
+the UI is pretty simple, when you first turn on the interupter, you will see the burst mode page appear.
+You can press the select button to select different options indicated by a star.
+When the star is next to the page name, you are able to change modes, pressing previous will take you to the single pulse mode, pressing next from the burst mode will take you to the continuous interuption mode, and pressing next again will take you to the midi mode.
+To exit the midi mode, you press the select button.
+When in Burst mode, you can press the select button to cycle through five options, by default the name of the pasge will be selected, next is on time in microseconds, Bps in hertz, burst on time, and burst off time. every other page is the same except with two options, frequency and ontime, with midi mode not having frequency.